helewrer3/helewrer3/README.md

 <h2 align="left">Hi 👋!
-My name is Garvit Kansak and I'm a software developer, from India.</h2>
+My name is Garvit Kansal and I'm a software developer, from India.</h2>

 ###